cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 latexmk -pvc -pdf main.tex
 ```

-Then to stop it with Ctrl+C in the same terminal window, properly terminating the watching process.
+Then stop it with Ctrl+C in the same terminal window, properly terminating the watching process.

 Cautions in `-pvc` mode